relawancovid19/lab-information/README.md

 * Clone this repository
 * Create docker network `docker network create covid19id`
 * Install mysql with docker and connect to network `covid19id`
-* Install redis with docker and connect to network `covid19id`

 **Create project image**